-Because the asthma diagnosis variable reflects three rounds of data in Panel 21, it may appear that there are discrepancies between the diagnosis variable and the follow-up variables.
-If a person reported asthma in the PE section in Round 3, ASATAK31 and ASSTIL31 will be set to "Inapplicable" (-1) as the person had not reported asthma in Round 1 or 2.
-If a person reported asthma in the PE section in Round 1 or 2 but was not a current RU member in Round 3, the 53 asthma variables will be set to "Inapplicable" (-1) as the Round 3 follow-up data were not collected for the person.
+It may appear that there are discrepancies between the diagnosis variable and the follow-up variables.
+If a person reported asthma in the PE section in Panel 22 Round 3, ASATAK31 and ASSTIL31 will be set to "Inapplicable" (-1) as the person had not reported asthma in Round 1.